 - Dive some of Indonesia’s best preserved reefs

 - Explore the rich culture of the original ‘Spice Islands’

-A liveaboard cruise exploring the Banda Sea offers a unique opportunity to explore some of Indonesia’s - if not Asia’s - finest diving.
-The remote islands of the ‘Ring of Fire’ have escaped much of the development of the modern world and remain pristine outposts of Asia’s extraordinary marine environment, offering untouched reefs, prolific marine life and plenty of bigger species - including sharks.
+A liveaboard cruise exploring the Banda Sea offers a unique opportunity to explore some of Asia’s finest diving.
+The remote islands of the ‘Ring of Fire’ have escaped much of the development of the modern world and remain pristine outposts of Asia’s extraordinary marine environment, offering untouched reefs, prolific marine life and bigger species including sharks.
 The current-swept dive sites throughout the inner arc of volcanoes are a mix of steep drop-offs and sloping reefs decorated with spectacular hard corals, huge sea fans and giant sponges, all bursting with life.
 Big groupers, dense schools of fish, turtles, mobula rays, tuna, sea snakes and even hammerhead sharks are all commonly seen.
 Add in some astonishing biodiversity and exciting muck diving in both Ambon and Alor, and you have what is probably the perfect diving experience!